 Reading is among the UK leaders in Archaeology, Classics, and Philosophy, and also increases the partnership’s strength in Language and Cultural Studies, particularly in English (where it is home to the Samuel Beckett Collection), French and Italian.
 It extends capacity in Film and Performance through its Centre for Film Aesthetics and Cultures and the Minghella Studios, in Design thanks to its Department of Typography and Graphic Communication, and in Humanities research in Law.

-Southampton reinforces key expertise in Archaeology (sector-leading in Maritime and Prehistory), Creative Writing, English, Film, History and Modern Languages.
-The University also brings strength in the history and practice of Music and expertise in Philosophy.
-The interdisciplinary research environment of Southampton’s Parkes Institute with the unique holdings of the Anglo-Jewish Archives in the Hartley Library Special Collections are another asset, as Southampton’s links with The Chawton House library and Center for Modern and Contemporary Writing.
+Southampton reinforces key expertise in Archaeology, Creative Writing, English, Film, History and Modern Languages, and Music (history and practice) through Humanities and Art, Design Media and Fashion through the Winchester School of Art.
+The interdisciplinary research environment of WSA’s research groups and Southampton’s Parkes Institute with the unique holdings of the Anglo-Jewish Archives in the Hartley Library Special Collections are another asset, as Southampton’s links with Tate Exchange, transmediale (Berlin), The Chawton House library and Center for Modern and Contemporary Writing.

 The University of the West of England (UWE) strengthens the partnership across a range of subjects including Art, Design, Film Studies, Television History, and Digital Humanities through its Centre for Fine Print Research, Digital Cultures Research Centre, and Moving Image Unit.